 A five hour drive from Portland leads to the Campus for Rural Health in Klamath Falls in southern Oregon.
 The largest city in Klamath County, Klamath Falls has a population of 21,113 and is located near the high desert.
 Klamath County has unique natural resources, rich geographic diversity including the Cascade Range, several rivers and lakes, geothermal outlets, vast farm and rangeland, aa well as arid desert.
 Klamath County is also the homeland of the Klamath Tribes.
 Crater Lake is Oregon’s only national park.
 The Klamath Basin National Wildlife Refuges Complex is world-renowned as a birdwatcher’s paradise.

-Klamath County is also home to Kingsley Field Air National Guard Base, Oregon Tech, Klamath Community College, OSHU School of Nursing, and Crater National Park.
+Klamath Falls is also home to Kingsley Field Air National Guard Base, Oregon Tech, Klamath Community College and OSHU School of Nursing.
 Sky Lakes Medical Center is the largest employer in the area, replacing the historic legacies of the timber and agriculture sectors of the past.